secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Wireshark/Analysis with Wireshark.md

     - This improves performance and speeds up filtering and analysis tasks.
 - **Note**: Despite Wireshark’s extensive built-in functionality, handling large capture files can be a challenge.
 - #### Capture Filters
 	- `Capture Filters-` are entered before the capture is started.
-These use BPF syntax like `host 214.15.2.30` much in the same fashion as TCPDump.
-We have fewer filter options this way, and a capture filter will drop all other traffic not explicitly meeting the criteria set.
-This is a great way to trim down the data you write to disk when troubleshooting a connection, such as capturing the conversations between two hosts.
+	- These use BPF syntax like `host 214.15.2.30` much in the same fashion as TCPDump.
+	- We have fewer filter options this way, and a capture filter will drop all other traffic not explicitly meeting the criteria set.
+	- This is a great way to trim down the data you write to disk when troubleshooting a connection, such as capturing the conversations between two hosts.
-	- Here is a table of common and helpful capture filters with a description of each:

 | **Capture Filters** | **Result** |
 | :-: | --- |